revomatico/docker-ftpsmb/README.md

 # docker-ftpsmb
 > Docker image from base Ubuntu 18.04 that contains basic firewall (ufw), ftp (proftpd) and samba (v4) servers.
-> The purpose is an anonymoius ftp/smb server to store and distribute some files.
+> The purpose is an anonymous ftp/smb server to store and distribute some files.

 # Environemtn variables
 - `OS_FTP_USER` - default: `ftp`, specify a real os user to own the ftp directory